GROWING RASPBERRIES

 PLANTING

-If the soil is not well-drained, raise the soil height of the planting rows or build 12–18 inches wide raised beds.
+If the soil is not well-drained, raise the soil height of the planting rows or build twelve to eighteen inches (12–18") wide raised beds.

 Plant as soon as possible in the spring, after your soil has warmed to 50°F. Planting too early, in cool, damp soil can delay development or cause roots to rot.
 Do not fertilize at planting.
 Planting at the correct depth is important.
-Your planting rows should be measured and maintained at no more than a 12–18 inches width.
+Your planting rows should be measured and maintained at no more than a twelve to eighteen inches (12–18") width.

 Plant tissue culture plugs one-half to one inch deeper than the soil level of the plant.